STUDY JAPANESE ONLINE WITH NATIVES HERE

 But there is a unique way in Japan to know if a girl likes you, through your name.
 The more intimate you are with a girl, she will call you by name in different ways.

-Girls in Japan are not usually direct and like to maintain a friendship before dating, so the fearsome Friend Zone it's a little more favorable in Japan.
+Girls in Japan are not usually direct and like to maintain a friendship before getting into a relationship, so the fearsome Friend Zone is a bit more favorable in Japan.

 If you don't live in Japan this guide is not very useful, but it is quite interesting to note the cultural differences in coexistence and dialogue between people.
 We notice this a lot when watching anime and reading manga. and now we can go deeper and understand much more.